Rotation-dependent $I$-Love-$Q$-$\delta M$ relations in perturbation theory: Universal relations and the nonperturbative rotation-dependent set

 This path was actually explored in~\cite{Chakrabarti:2013,Pappas:2013naa} using the fully numerical (nonperturbative) results from the RNS code~\cite{RNS} (an approach that we denote with the superscript `RNS').
 It was found therein that a universal relation emerges between some normalized versions of $\JSE$ and $\QSE$, given by

 in terms of the spin parameter $\chiSE$~\eqref{chiSE_not_expanded} via

-where $\mathcal{A}$ is a constant matrix whose elements, as computed in~\cite{Chakrabarti:2013}\footnote{The results from~\cite{Pappas:2013naa} were claimed to be compatible therein.}, are given in Table~\ref{tab:polyxrotchakra}.
+where $\mathcal{A}$ is a constant matrix whose elements, as computed in~\cite{Chakrabarti:2013}\footnote{The rotation-dependent \relIbarrotQbarrotE relation from~\cite{Pappas:2013naa} could also be considered, as it was found therein to be compatible with the one provided in \cite{Chakrabarti:2013}.}, are given in Table~\ref{tab:polyxrotchakra}.
 In~\cite{Chakrabarti:2013} an alternative relation was also found for some dimensionless frequency $\rotfE$.
 However, it was acknowledged that using $\chiSE$ as the rotation magnitude works best for the universality, so we stick to that choice as well.
 The remaining relations \relIbarrotLE and \relQbarrotLE, where `Love$^\E$' refers to the fully numerical counterpart of `Love', are precisely those required given the input set~\eqref{inputset}, but have not been obtained in the literature so far.

 For later reference, we use the expressions~\eqref{JSE}-\eqref{MSE} to expand the tilded quantities~\eqref{IbarrotE_notexpanded}-\eqref{QbarrotE_notexpanded} in $\OS$.
 This yields